MSc in Economics and Business

 The one-year master programme in Economics and Business puts a solid scientific basis and sharp insights into everyday practice.
 This will enable you to conduct sound analyses and convert them into policy recommendations and strategies.
 The programme offers many different options, ranging from broad masters to those focusing on a specific area.

-You will also have access to our accounting masters and, if you are willing to do a pre-master, you can follow the programmes that lead to a master degree in Econometrics and Management Science.
+You will also have access to our Accounting, Auditing and Control master programme and, if you are willing to do a pre-master, you can follow the programmes that lead to a master degree in Econometrics and Management Science.

 In addition to our MA Philosophy, Erasmus School of Philosophy also offers a Research Master in Philosophy and Economics.
 This is an intensive and internationally recognised two-year programme, open to outstanding students with a bachelor's degree in either Philosophy or Economics..
 Applications will be assessed on a case-by-case basis.